conterra/mapapps-intro/src/main/js/bundles/dn_intro/README.md

-# sample_toc_driver
+# dn_intro

-This bundle demonstrates how to create a custom tour using the `driver` bundle.
+Allows you to create a custom tour using driver.js.